Frequently asked questions…

 During your balance

 At your initial consultation I’ll take a client history.
 This will include collection of standard information such as contact details, history of the issue you’re coming to see me for, current medications or supplements etc. I may also ask about past significant events, family and other relationships etc. The aim of this is to provide as much information about you, where you’re at it in life, how you got there and where you’re wanting to go.
-This will help us in identifying what to work on to get you to where you want to be.
+This helps identify what to work on to get you to where you want to be.

 After the client history we’ll start the kinesiology balance.
 You remain fully clothed throughout and have the choice of sitting, standing or lying however most clients prefer to lie on the massage table.